PicassoCT/MOSAIC/Documents/NeonRadianceOcclusionAtlas.md

 addShadowVoxel(xRealLoc, zRealLoc, floorBaseY)
 ```

+The optional third initializer argument converts script movement units into
+model-local elmos at the getter.
+It defaults to 1.
+The current Asian and Western
+DAEs declare `asset/unit meter="0.025400"`, so their scripts pass 0.0254;
+the Arab DAE declares 1.0 and keeps the default.
+The conversion applies once to
+cell size, floor height, grid origins and terrain bases, never to occupancy
+counts or masks.
+The gadget, atlas and debug overlay all consume the converted
+geometry.
+There is no runtime DAE parsing.
+Update this constant if the DAE unit
+metadata changes.
+Expected six-cell footprint widths are 117.348 elmos (Asian),
+127.28448 (Western) and 125.28 (Arab), rather than 4620/5011.2 for the first two.

 Despite its legacy name, this records one occupied floor in a compact column.
 It does not generate subvoxels.
 X/Z identify the block center; Y identifies its
-base.
+base, in the same script movement units used by the building's placement calls.
 Blocks must share a horizontal grid and a floor spacing within each
 column.
 Duplicate floor calls are idempotent; out-of-order floors, terrain base
 heights and missing floors are preserved.
 Reinitializing clears previous data.
 The getter produces the public grid with optional offsets/masks as needed.